How to Make Decisions From the Inside Out, Not the Outside In

 Along with Self-Love 101, Self-Confidence 101, and Communication 101, Decision-Making 101 is one of those classes I wish we’d all had in school.
 After all, what could be more important than how you make decisions?
 Each decision leads to an experience and a series of experiences is what constitutes life.

 It’s unfortunate that decision-making isn’t something we’re taught in school, but it’s also something that we can’t help but learn more about as we journey through life.
-And throughout my 36 or so years of life, I’ve learned a good amount about what leads to good decisions, and about what doesn’t.
+And throughout my life, I’ve learned a good amount about what leads to good decisions — and what doesn’t.
 I can confidently say that making decisions from the “outside in” definitely comes with some drawbacks.

 Are you curious about what I mean?
 If so, keep on reading!